-- Fees may be paid by check or credit card (VISA,MasterCard or Discover). - If you pay by check or mail, write your ID number on the check.
+- Fees may be paid by check or credit card (VISA,MasterCard or Discover). - If you pay by check, mail or take your check to the Cashier's Office.
+Write your ID number on the check.

 Note Regarding Financial Assistance

 If you are receiving financial assistance through the college, your fee waiver must be processed before you register for classes.